-This Cross-Chapter Box the 'moving plate' addresses climate-induced shifts and domesticated production suitability of food species consumed by people.
-Marine, freshwater, and terrestrial systems are already experiencing species shifts in response to climate change (very high confidence) (see also Sections 2.4.2.1.and 3.4.3., Figure Cross-Chapter Box MOVING PLATE.1), with subsequent impacts on food provisioning services, pests, and diseases (high confidence) (see Box 5.8 and Cross-Chapter Box ILLNESS in Chapter 2).
-This Box highlights food insecurity and malnutrition of vulnerable peoples under climate change for both wild and domesticated aquatic and terrestrial species, discusses challenges for adaptation, and the roles that management (transboundary and ecosystem-based) can play to enable food security, reduce conflicts, and prevent resource over-extraction.
+This Cross-Chapter Box, the 'moving plate', addresses climate-induced shifts and domesticated production suitability of food species consumed by people.
+Marine, freshwater and terrestrial systems are already experiencing species shifts in response to climate change (very high confidence) (see also Sections 2.4.2.1. and 3.4.3., Figure MOVING PLATE.1 this chapter), with subsequent impacts on food provisioning services, pests and diseases (high confidence) (see Box 5.8 and Cross-Chapter Box ILLNESS in Chapter 2).
+This Box highlights food insecurity and malnutrition of vulnerable peoples under climate change for both wild and domesticated aquatic and terrestrial species, and discusses challenges for adaptation and the roles that management (transboundary and ecosystem-based) can play to enable food security, reduce conflicts and prevent resource over-extraction.

-Range contractions, shifts or extirpations are projected for terrestrial and aquatic species under warming with 1 greater warming leading to larger shifts and losses, where mitigation would therefore benefit climate refugia 2 and reduce projected biodiversity declines (Smith et al., 2018; Warren et al., 2018).
-Marine species are 3 moving poleward faster than terrestrial and freshwater species, despite faster warming on land (Pecl et al., 4 2017; Lenoir et al., 2019; Woolway and Maberly, 2020), leading to new or exacerbated socio-economic 5 conflicts within and between countries (see Figure Cross-Chapter Box MOVING PLATE.1, see Sections 6 13.5.2.2., 15.3.4.4., FAO 15.3., Mendenhall et al., 2020).
-There is large variation in the magnitude and 7 pattern of species shifts, even among similar species within a region, leading to changes in communities in a 8 given region (Brown et al., 2016; Pecl et al., 2017).
-The number of extreme heat stress days are projected to 9 increase for domesticated species like cattle (see Figure Cross-Chapter Box MOVING PLATE.1), leading to 10 shifts in suitable habitat for raising livestock in the open with associated impacts in animal productivity and 11 the costs of adapting in Africa, Asia, Central and South America (Thornton et al., 2021).
-12
+Range contractions, shifts or extirpations are projected for terrestrial and aquatic species under warming, with greater warming leading to larger shifts and losses, where mitigation would therefore benefit climate refugia and reduce projected biodiversity declines (Smith et al., 2018; Warren et al., 2018).
+Marine species are moving poleward faster than terrestrial and freshwater species, despite faster warming on land (Pecl et al., 2017; Lenoir et al., 2019; Woolway and Maberly, 2020), leading to new or exacerbated socioeconomic conflicts within and between countries (see Figure MOVING PLATE.1 this chapter, see Sections 13.5.2.2., 15.3.4.4., FAQ 15.3., Mendenhall et al., 2020).
+There is large variation in the magnitude and pattern of species shifts, even among similar species within a region, leading to changes in communities in a given region (Brown et al., 2016; Pecl et al., 2017).
+The number of extreme heat stress days are projected to increase for domesticated species like cattle (see Figure MOVING PLATE.1 this chapter), leading to shifts in suitable habitat for raising livestock in the open with associated impacts in animal productivity and the costs of adapting in Africa, Asia, and Central and South America (Thornton et al., 2021).